Staff profile

 Between 2024-27, I am the Principal Investigator on the research project 'Modelling the Black Death and Social Connectivity in Medieval England', funded by the Leverhulme Trust.
 The team consists of Co-Investigators in Archaeology (Christopher Gerrard and Rebecca Gowland) and Physics (Frank Krauss), as well as three postdoctoral research associates spread across the three disciplines.
 Utilising the latest computer modelling developed in response to the COVID-19 outbreak, we will simulate the spread of the Black Death in England in order to test hypotheses about the spread of the disease and about the connectedness of medieval society.
 Using historical and archaeological sources, we will reconstruct the broad characteristics of the late medieval population on the eve of the Black Death, such as their location, age, sex, and occupation.
 This is the ‘static’ part of our model.
 We will then infer their ‘dynamic’ behavioural patterns, such as where they spent their time and whom they encountered in their daily lives.

 I am also one of the co-editors of the journal Continuity and Change.
-My recent research includes articles on medieval oaths, social securityinstitutional memory, and forthcoming work on enclosure riots, and social mobility in the medieval stories of Robin Hood.
+My recent research includes articles on medieval oaths, social security, institutional memory, a chapter on social mobility in the medieval stories of Robin Hood, and forthcoming work on enclosure riots and common land.

 Profile

-I first arrived in Durham as an undergraduate and stayed on to complete my MA and PhD here, before holding the Economic History Society Postan Fellowship at the Institute of Historical Research and the Addison Wheeler Fellowship at the Institute of Advanced Studies in Durham.
+I first arrived in Durham as an undergraduate and stayed on to complete my ESRC-funded MA and PhD here with the NINE DTP, before holding the Economic History Society Postan Fellowship at the Institute of Historical Research and the Addison Wheeler Fellowship at the Institute of Advanced Studies in Durham.

 Research Supervision